Healthcare in New York (state): Inpatient care

+In the continuum of substance use disorder treatment programs, ASAM-aligned levels of care includes inpatient services (ASAM levels 3.7–4).

+New York operates a dual system of inpatient psychiatric care.
+State psychiatric centers are publicly operated hospitals run by the Office of Mental Health (OMH) and primarily serve individuals with serious mental illness who require extended inpatient treatment, forensic patients involved with the criminal justice system, or individuals civilly committed.
+Private psychiatric hospitals provide inpatient psychiatric care, but their role has declined over time as psychiatric care shifted toward community-based and general-hospital settings.
+General hospitals may operate a psychiatric inpatient unit, and while the physical plant and hospital operations are licensed as Article 28 hospitals, the psychiatric services themselves are separately licensed and regulated by OMH.

+An intermediate care facility for individuals with intellectual disabilities (ICF/IID) is a Medicaid-funded institution for people with intellectual disabilities and developmental disabilities regulated by the state Office for People With Developmental Disabilities (OPWDD).
+They are institutional and require active treatment services.

 The American Hospital Directory lists 261 active hospitals in New York State in 2022.
 Two hundred and ten of these hospitals have staffed-beds with a total of 64,515 beds.
 The largest number of hospitals are in New York City.
-The January 1, 2022 listing by the New York Health Department of general hospitals covered by the New York Health Care Reform Act show 165 hospitals 63 closed hospitals, and 51 hospitals that had been merged with other hospitals.
+The January 1, 2022 listing by the state Department of Health of general hospitals covered by the New York Health Care Reform Act show 165 hospitals 63 closed hospitals, and 51 hospitals that had been merged with other hospitals.
 The oldest hospital in New York State and also oldest hospital in the United States is the Bellevue Hospital in Manhattan, established in 1736.
 The hospital with the largest number of staffed beds is the NewYork-Presbyterian Hospital in Manhattan with 2,678 beds in its hospital complex.

-Addiction treatment

-In the continuum of substance use disorder treatment programs, ASAM-aligned levels of care include:
+Northwell Health is the state's largest healthcare provider and private employer.

+Outpatient care